supsm/MCPPPP/README.md

   Variated Mob Textures: `assets/minecraft/varied/textures/entity`
 </details>

-Settings can also be specified in `mcpppp.properties`.
+Settings can be specified in `mcpppp.properties`.
 To do so, put `//set` followed by an option and a value (space seperated) in one line.
+Alternatively, command-line arguments may be passed for temorary settings (if you don't know what this means, you probably don't need to use this anyway).
+Newlines are replaced with `;`.
 <details>
   <summary>Settings</summary>